 If you take the gluten out you’re taking the dough and the soft texture out.
 It’s a different type of bread and you just have to reset your taste buds, the good ones are very nutrient-dense hence the bread is dense.
 I always freeze mine, as they tend to go off quicker.

-What to look for in the BAD gluten free breads
+What to look for in the LOW QUALITY gluten free breads

 Example ingredients of a supermarket-bought gluten free loaf: Potato starch, rice flour, tapioca starch, filtered water, psyllium husk, sugar, mineral salts (450, 500), emulsifiers (475, 471 (soy), 481), dextrose, modified maize starch (1442), salt, yeast, sesame seeds, vegetable gum (415), food acid (575), thickener (466), yeast extract, potassium sorbate.